samplemaker/freefem_matlab_octave_plot/README.md

 #### Description

 `fftri2grid` computes the function values `w1`, `w2`, ... over a mesh grid defined by the arguments `x`, `y` from a set of functions `u1`, `u2`, ... with values given on a triangular mesh `tx`, `ty`.
-The values are computed using first order or second order approximating basis functions (P1, P1b or P2 - Lagrangian Finite Elements).
-The function values `w1`, `w2`, ... are real if `tu1`, `tu2`, ... are real or complex if `tu1`, `tu2`, ... are complex.
-The mesh grid `x`, `y` can be cartesian or curved. `fftri2grid` returns NaNs when an interpolation point is outside the triangular mesh. `fftri2gridfast.c` is a runtime optimized mex implementation of the function `fftri2grid.m`.
+The interpolation values are computed using first order or second order approximating basis functions (P1, P1b or P2 - Lagrangian Finite Elements).
+The n-th function value `wn` is real if `un` is real and it is complex if `un` is complex.
+The mesh grid `x`, `y` can be cartesian or curved. `fftri2grid` returns `NaNs` when an interpolation point is outside the triangular mesh. `fftri2gridfast.c` is a runtime optimized mex implementation of the function `fftri2grid.m`.
 For more information see also [Notes on MEX Compilation](#notesoncompilation). `fftri2grid()` is a low level function and should not be called directly.
 To interpolate data, the wrapper function `ffinterpolate.m` should be used instead.

 #### Examples